MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-dropbox-step3-copy-to-migrations.md

- After a Google user has been scanned and determined ready, add them to your migration list.
+ After a Dropbox account has been scanned and determined ready, add it to your migration list.

 1. Select the **Migrations** tab.
 The table will list all users that have been copied to migration.